 - a thorough, intensive read of the manuscript

 - a detailed, in-depth editorial letter

 - a follow-up phone conversation or other such communication

 The markup includes notes throughout the margins of the manuscript noting any and all developmental issues exactly where they appear, as well as noting where your writing is particularly strong so you can do more of what’s working well.
 The editorial letter goes into greater depth on the manuscript’s more significant weaknesses and gives context to the in-line comments.
 Any follow-up communication—a phone call is our preferred method—is designed to ensure the author is as clear as possible on the feedback and the ideal next steps for their work.

 Authors who opt for a less in-depth treatment can receive limited developmental feedback through an assessment service.
 Assessments typically don’t include an editorial markup, but will include a written report addressing developmental issues.

-At the Writer’s Ally we have two assessment-based services: the Manuscript Consultation (MSC), which includes a detailed report of 12-15 pages, and the Manuscript Evaluation (MSE), which includes a shorter report of 4-6 pages along with an academic-style letter grade.
+At The Writer’s Ally, we have two assessment-based services: the Manuscript Consultation (MSC), which includes a detailed report of 12-14 pages, and the Manuscript Evaluation (MSE), which includes a shorter report of 4-6 pages along with an academic-style letter grade.
 Both services include follow-up phone calls.

 The Right Time